EgorRudenko/CartPoleDeepReinforcementLearning/README.md

 # CartPoleDeepReinforcementLearning
- Cart Pole solved by neural network </br>
+ Cart Pole solved by neural network (kind of.
+I didn't let it train for too long, but I does well.
+A few more hours and it will be perfect)</br>

  dependencies: numpy, websockets</br>
  they are also in requirements.txt</br>